hungtrannam/Possibilistic-clustering-for-PDF/README.md

 ## Contact us
 If you have any questions, bug reports, comments, code contribtions, or constructive discussions, please contact us at:
-- E-mail: hung.trannam@vlu.edu.vn
+- E-mail: hung.trannam@vlu.edu.vn for questions, comments, and code contribtions
-- Create new issue in [issues](https://github.com/hungtrannam/Probabilistics-clustering-for-CDF/issues)
+- Create new issue in [issues](https://github.com/hungtrannam/Probabilistics-clustering-for-CDF/issues) for constructive discussions and bug reports